kmilodenisglez/hardhat_bep20token-github.template/README.DEV.md

 npx hardhat compile
 ```

-## Deploy lehtdrop contract to localnet
+## Deploy KDGToken contract to localnet
 If you want to connect to `local node`, open other terminal and run `npx hardhat run` command using `--network localhost`.
 ```bash
 npx hardhat run --network localhost scripts/deploy.js
 ```

+> Note: The above command we deploy the contract on the local hardhat node

 The terminal should show output similar to this: